How to Unravel Knitting

 Ripping Out Several Rows (Frogging)

 Knitting back stitch by stitch can be quite time consuming, so if the problem is a few rows back you might prefer to rip out a number of rows in one go.
-The normal method is to pull our your needles and rip away.
+The normal method is to pull out your needles and rip away.
 This is sometimes referred to as frogging because ‘rip it, rip it’ sounds a lot like the ribbit ribbit croaking noise that a frog makes.
 It’s worth winding the yarn back onto the ball as you go to avoid knots.

 Once you’ve ripped out as far as you want to go, you need to pick up all the loose stitches and get them back on your needles without twisting any.
 It is a good idea to rip back to one row before where you want to be and then unpick the last row stitch by stitch to make this a bit easier.